cesbo/help/content/1.astra/5.monitoring/index.md

   description: "Analyze quality and stability of transport streams.
 Export statistics and events to external systems like Zabbix or Grafana"
 ---

+Analyze quality and stability of transport streams.
+Export statistics and events to external systems like Zabbix or Grafana.

 :category